geshan/geshan.github.com/posts/2018-11-20-5-signs-that-reveal-your-software-development-process-is-agile-only-on-paper-and-solutions-for-them.md

 Being agile on paper and being agile in practice are two different things.
 Don't let your agile software process be like waterfall with the so-labeled agile skin.
 Be agile and fix these signs to have high team output with fantastic performance.

+If you find it difficult to explian agile, try this [agile software explanation](/blog/2020/09/agile-software-development/) and analogy that even a 5 year old will understand.

 > Agile should be implemented to solve people and communication problems which results in stabilizing the technical issues.